Fair Housing Laws: What to Know When Screening Tenants

 As a landlord, it is your right to choose the most qualified applicant.
 However, you need to be careful here.
 It is possible that criteria you believe to differentiate one qualified applicant from another may not be construed in the same way by your applicants.
 You may have a solid basis for your position, but even if you would ultimately win the law suit, the legal process can be time consuming and expensive.

 Because of this, many landlords simply implement a first come, first served policy among qualified candidates.
 But like many things in rental housing (and in law) this is not one-size fits all.
-First, make sure you understand the information provided by credit checks and criminal histories.
+First, make sure you can interpret your tenants credit report and background checks.
 Also ensure you have a strong understanding of your market and the types of applicants you would expect to see.
 If you believe and can justify additional criteria to determine who among qualified candidates is most qualified, write it down just like you did with your screening standards and stick to it.

 Keeping all of the above in mind, the absolute best way to avoid a Fair Housing violation is to be consistent in the way you treat applicants.
 You may think you’re doing an older person, disabled individual, or single mother a favor by offering them a break on the security deposit or rental amount, but doing so could get you into a lot of trouble.
 If you want to avoid spending time and money in court, every prospective tenant must meet the same standards – period.
 Having a well thought out screening process streamlines your management and makes life easier for you, but it’s also a legally acceptable way to turn down a bad tenant without the risk of discrimination.

 For more interesting articles on managing your properties, be sure to subscribe to our blog and Like us on Facebook.
 And don’t forget to share your thoughts in the comments!